Governor Harry W. Nice Memorial Bridge: Congestion

 Since the late 2000s, the bridge was known to experience significant traffic congestion due to its design, combined with increasing traffic from Southern Maryland, particularly as it peaks on holidays and weekends.
-The bridge is narrow (one 11 ft lane in each direction with no shoulders), steep (up to 3.75 percent grade), and has a reduced speed limit (50 mph on the main span, even slower through the southbound toll gates and plaza).
+The bridge was narrow (one 11 ft lane in each direction with no shoulders), steep (up to 3.75 percent grade), and had a reduced speed limit (50 mph on the main span, even slower through the southbound toll gates and plaza).
 By contrast, the approach roads on both sides of the bridge feature four 12 ft lanes (2 in each direction), full shoulders, and 55 mph speed limits.
-This combination forces vehicles to slow and merge as they cross the bridge, which often results in backups.
+This combination forced vehicles to slow and merge as they cross the bridge, which often resulted in backups.

 In response to the bridge's traffic issues, the Maryland Transportation Authority initiated the Governor Harry W. Nice Memorial Bridge Improvement Project in June 2006, which would contemplate improvement of bridge traffic either by widening the bridge or by replacing it altogether.
 Planning continued for another year, and by the end of 2007, The Washington Post reported that six alternatives had been identified.
 Ultimately, the decision was made to replace the bridge altogether five years later with a wider one with two lanes per direction.